KA-Huis/guides/README.md

 # KA-Huis Guides

 This repository contains standardised practices that we use within our organisation.
-Information about our deployment process, used services and other kind of information will be placed here as well.
+Information about our deployment process, used third party services and other types ofinformation will be placed here as well.

 This project is created by four students from [Fontys Hogeschool](https://fontys.nl/) for a semester challenge: